-In 2022, The Science Advisory Committee (SAC) on Health Products Containing Cannabis published its report.
-This report did not change the legal status of CBD but outlined some important recommendations, including a safe dosing schedule for CBD and an openness for CBD to be regulated under a framework like the Natural Health Product Regulations.
+The Health Products Containing Cannabis Science Advisory Committee’s (SAC) published report from 2022 outlined some important recommendations for future regulatory considerations for health products containing cannabis, including a safe dosing schedule for CBD and an openness for CBD to be regulated under a framework like the Natural Health Product Regulations.

-On March 21, 2024, the Government’s expert panel on cannabis released a final report concluding its legislative review of the Cannabis Act.
-The report acknowledged that an increased availability of cannabis-based health products, authorized under the existing framework for natural health products (NHPs), would mark an important advancement, providing Canadians with access to legal products that have been reviewed for safety, quality and efficacy.
+In March 2024, the Government’s expert panel on cannabis acknowledged that an increased availability of cannabis-based health products, authorized under the existing framework for natural health products (NHPs), would mark an important advancement, providing Canadians with access to legal products that have been reviewed for safety, quality and efficacy.
+This was mentioned in the Legislative Review of the Cannabis Act: Final Report of the Expert Panel - Canada.ca) which concluded the 5 year review of the Cannabis Act.

 Current Advocacy Efforts